TheBigBrainsCompany/TbbcCacheBundle/README.md

 Add cache abstraction and method annotations for controlling cache.
 The current implementation of the Cache component is a wrapper (proxy) for Doctrine\Common\Cache.

+## TODO

+* Add TTL strategy
+* Add annotation handling for overridden classes
+* Write more tests
+* Add cache configuration factories for all available cache drivers in Doctrine Cache
+* Add @CacheUpdate annotation for updating cache entry after method execution
+* Add options to @CacheEvict annotation for deleting all entries from cache.

 ## Index

 * [State](#state)